-“In the beginning was the Word, and the Word was with God, and the Word was God.
-2 He was in the beginning with God.
-3 All things were made through Him, and without Him nothing was made that was made.
-14 And the Word became flesh and dwelt among us, and we beheld His glory, the glory as of the only begotten of the Father, full of grace and truth.”
-(John 1:1-3, 14 NKJV)
+“In the beginning was the Word.
+The Word was with God, and the Word was God.
+2 He was with God in the beginning.
+3 All things were made through Him, and apart from Him nothing was made that has come into being.
+And the Word became flesh and tabernacled among us.
+We looked upon His glory, the glory of the one and only from the Father, full of grace and truth.
+(John 1:1-3, 14 TLV)

 We are all familiar with those verses, but have you ever thought about the depth of their meaning?
 First, we had the very Word of God in human form lived out on this planet in perfect obedience.
 Then, Jesus, the sinless Son of God, died in our place so we could be reunited with our Father.

 Jesus came to show us the Father.
 Jesus came to go and send the Holy Spirit so that we may be empowered to witness and walk in His ways.
 As Christians, we should endeavor by the grace of God and through the power of the Holy Spirit to live like Jesus.
 Jesus is our ultimate example, and while I won’t obtain perfection on this side of heaven, we still have the instruction of Paul to imitate Christ and follow him and imitate him as he follows Christ.
 While Paul is a great example, he is still not our model for righteous living Jesus is; we don’t need to be concerned with a perfect performance but cultivating a heart and a life that wants to be like Jesus.

 Jesus said in Luke 6:40, “A disciple is not above his teacher, but everyone who is fully trained will be like his teacher.”
 We can be like Jesus if we are perfectly trained, and we become perfectly trained by spending time in the Word and conforming our lives to what we read.